Photo by Brian Moody

 I saw Mick one last time after that.
 He came back to Ireland to see his children, but later died of a heroin overdose in Ireland.

 People can be freed from abuse.
 The media cover it by using stories of darkness and compensation, but I’ve always believed there is a way out of the darkness.
 I’ve been down so deep in the darkness – the pain, rage, self-medication and addiction – that I know there is a way out.

-For me forgiveness is like an escalator into the light.
-I took that chance and opportunity.
+I dislike the term “victims” because it places a weight on people.
 By choosing forgiveness we can heal and let go and maximise our potential.